Saturday, August 23, 2008

 Aleksandar and his big track and field meet in a while.
 He was quite excited though both of us kept wishing we could share the experience (yes Albert, Malaika and co.- we should totally make it to London if not as athletes at least as spectators!)

-At first we were not sure about Aleksandar’ seat, which was at about 150m before the finish line, right next to the pole vault competition.
+At first we were not sure about how Aleksandar’ seat will be, which was at about 150m before the finish line, right next to the pole vault competition.
 Little did we know it was to be the hottest seat in town that night.
-It was unbelievable to watch Elena Isinbaeva to compete against herself and overcome not only the Olympic, but also the World Record!
-The pictures show her getting one last piece of advice from her coach, and then the celebrations following the event.
+It was unbelievable to watch Elena Isinbaeva compete against herself and overcome not only the Olympic record, but also the World Record!
+The pictures show her getting one last piece of advice from her coach and then the celebrations following the event.
 The movie clip does little to capture the atmosphere on the stadium.

-The moment was quite magic.
-There were no other events-it was just her and her pole.
-The stadium just erupted at the end-it’s like everyone was just holding back the whole night though- both Alex and I were quite disappointed with the atmosphere in general (compared to your classic European meets, there seemed a lot less clapping and overall excitement).
-Perhaps cameras should be banned… then we as spectators would let ourselves to enjoy the moment and engrave it in memory rather than trying to capture it and keep it as evidence of our being there… I am guilty as charged though I at least have this blog as an excuse :)).
+The moment was quite magical.
+There were no other events—it was just her and her pole.
+The stadium just erupted at the end in comparison to the rest of the competition.
+It’s like everyone was just holding back the whole night—both Alex and I were quite disappointed with the atmosphere in general, which, compared to your classic European meets, had a lot less clapping and overall excitement.
+Perhaps cameras should be banned… Then we, as spectators, would let ourselves to enjoy the moment and engrave it in memory rather than trying to capture it and keep it as evidence of our being there… I am guilty as charged though I at least have this blog as an excuse.
+J

 It was increadible to see just how much better Isinbaeva is compared to everyone else.